 My first monograph, Edmund Spenser and the Eighteenth-Century Book (Cambridge, 2017) was a study of the eighteenth-century editions of the Elizabethan poet Edmund Spenser.
-It reflects my interests in the reception of renaissance poetry and drama in the long eighteenth century, the history and practice of scholarly editing, and the history of the book and print culture.
+It was the winner of the Isabel MacCaffrey Award for the best book on Spenser published in 2017 and 2018.

 I am currently co-editing (with Marcus Walsh) Alexander Pope’s Ethic Epistles, for The Oxford Edition of the Writings of Alexander Pope.
-I am also building on my recent essay on the publication history of the Spectator to write a book-length study of the Spectator’s influence on British literary culture in the long eighteenth century.
+I am also writing a book-length study of the Spectator’s influence on British literary culture in the long eighteenth century.